JayeshMD/Netaccess-IITM/README.md

 # Netaccess-IITM

-This package automates the netacess process used in IIT Madras.
+This package automates the netacess process used at IIT Madras.

 # Dependancies